hosseinmoein/DataFrame/docs/C++-DataFrame-User-Guide.md

 The API is designed to be:

 - Open-ended and extensible
-- Easy to integrate custom algorithms
+- Easy to integrate custom and/or proprietary algorithms
 - Consistent across different operations
 - Type-safe at compile time